angelcervantesa/angelcervantesa/README.md

 Investing is GAMBLING there is never a sure shot ever.

 Remember, THIS IS NOT FINANCIAL ADVICE, this is life advice

+Never send any money to to any address, wether that be bitcoin, doge, or any other cryptocurrency.
+Do your own Research, the community has your back <3 Be weary of any links that you are opening in your broswer, it can be malicious and unsafe.
 #